 At Aboff's Paints, we have over 90 years of paint expertise.
 The #1 retailer of Benjamin Moore on Long Island, we provide our customers with superior-quality paints.
 Whether you are looking to do a personal home project or are seeking supplies to complete a contracting job, we have what you need to get the job done right.

-Our extensive selection of exterior Benjamin Moore paints includes leading products including the following:
+Discover our selection of exterior Benjamin Moore paints including the following:

 We understand the importance of finding the perfect color the first time around.
 That is why Benjamin Moore paint color samples are available for purchase in-store and online to help you make the final decision.
 With paints available in many colors and a variety of finishes, we are sure you will find the best color for your vision with us.